nullplatform/llmgateway/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## Kown missings
+## Known missing

-- [ ] Adapters added via plugins
-- [ ] Providers added via plugins
 - [ ] Plugin configuration validation using JSON Schema
-- [ ] Plugin metadata for documentation generation

 ## 🆘 Support